Here's Exactly How to Propose to a Man in Modern Society

 Don't let society determine your decision.

 If you're wondering why every woman doesn't ask their boyfriend to marry them, there are two reasons.
 The first reason is because of tradition.
-Historically speaking, it was customary for the man in a heterosexual relationship to get down on one knee and propose since he was usually the financial provider (which has gradually changed over the years).
+Historically, it was customary for the man in a heterosexual relationship to get down on one knee and propose since he was usually the financial provider (which has gradually changed over the years).
 The second reason is because of societal norms.
 In some conservative mindsets, it's thought that a woman asking a man to marry them is too assertive, unfeminine, bossy or rushing the relationship.
 There's even worry that a woman proposing makes the man feel emasculated.
-For same-sex proposals, there's always one woman or man receiving and giving the proposal, which inevitably puts them ahead of the progressive pre-nuptial curve.
-As a result, same-sex proposals became prime examples of overturning traditional gender roles, expectations being pushed away and people letting love determine their choices.
-We encourage anyone wanting to take the next step with their partner to be true to themselves and their relationship, not to what's "normal."

 Consider your partner's stance on marriage.

-Keep the proposal simple, but unique.
+Keep the proposal simple but unique.

 Buy two rings.

-Women proposing to men need to buy an engagement ring for their boyfriend and themselves.
-Don't expect him to buy you an engagement ring when he's the proposee, plus not giving him a ring is a big no-no. Alternatively, you can also decide to get him an engagement ring then shop together for your ring if want to have more intimate time together.
-If you want to give a different form of promissory jewelry to your future fiancé, try matching necklace pendants, I.D. bracelets or simple gold bands.
+Alternatively, you can buy an engagement ring for him and then shop together for your bling if would like more intimate time together.
+If you want to give a different form of promissory jewelry to your future fiancé, consider matching necklace pendants, I.D. bracelets or simple gold bands.
 It doesn't have to be expensive, just meaningful.
-Also, if your S.O. admits after your proposal that he was planning to propose as well, remind him he can ask you back when he's ready.
+Also, if your S.O. admits after your proposal that he was planning to propose too, remind him he can ask you when he's ready.

 Be yourself.